dfamonteiro/blog/blog/content/posts/karting.md

 This visualization is far clearer than the line chart, and we even preserve the lap time number information with the hue of the dots!

 On a side note, can we take a moment to appreciate how bad my lap 3 is?
-15 seconds off the pace: without exagerating, I must have spun 3 million times.
+15 seconds off the pace - without exaggerating, I must have spun 3 million times.

 ## Race

-The race was three times longer than qualifying, which means the number of laps to analyse will increase threefold.
+The race was three times longer than qualifying, which means the number of laps to analyse increases threefold.
+The unique nature of a race also means that there are more opportunities for other types of visualizations.

 ### Lap time distribution